-In the case of the Managing Director, he also brings additional perspectives to the Board through a deeper understanding of the Webjet Group's business and operations.
+The Managing Director also brings additional perspectives to the Board through his deep understanding of the travel industry and of the Webjet Group's business and operations.

 The following table sets out the mix of skills and experience that the Board considers necessary or desirable in its Directors.
 The Board reviews the skills matrix on a regular basis to ensure it covers the skills needed to address existing and emerging business and governance issues relevant to Webjet.